ElleNajt/ErdosInstitute-SIG_Project/README.md

 # Folders:

-1. Automated:
+## Automated:

 This runs the entire process, from data collection to the neural net training.
+Instructions inside.

-2. Guided Tour:
+## Guided Tour:

 This walks the user through the steps of our data processing pipeline.

-3. Sandbox:
+## Sandbox:

 This stores some unfinished experiments, including some interesting results from clustering word embeddings.